btford/write-good/README.md

 **WIP**

-Naive linter for English prose to help you write less bad.
+Naive linter for English prose for developers who can't write good and wanna do other stuff good too.

 ## Use